 Windsor in Broader Context

 Windsor sits across the Detroit River from a much larger American city, which shapes its dining culture in interesting ways.
 The cross-border traffic, the mix of blue-collar and professional neighbourhoods, and the city's size all influence what kinds of restaurants thrive here.
 The casual dining chains hold territory on the suburban east side, while the independent scene has concentrated closer to the waterfront and Walkerville.
-If you are spending time in Windsor and want to understand what the city's dining culture is actually doing at its most interesting, our full Windsor restaurants guide maps those better options in detail.
+If you are spending time in Windsor and want to understand what the city's dining culture is actually doing at its most interesting, Windsor's independent restaurants are the more compelling stop.

 Elsewhere in Canada, the contrast with chain dining is sharpest when you look at what the independent tier is producing.
 Jérôme Ferrer's Europea in Montreal, Narval in Rimouski, and The Pine in Creemore represent what Canadian restaurant culture looks like when it operates with genuine ambition.
 Even further afield, Le Bernardin in New York City or Lazy Bear in San Francisco illustrate the booking-intensive end of the spectrum, where planning is part of the experience itself.
 Busters Barbeque in Kenora offers a regional Canadian comparison in a completely different casual register.

 East Side Mario's exists comfortably outside those reference points.
 It is not trying to be any of them.
-Its peer set is other casual chains, and within that peer set, it delivers the format competently.
+It delivers the format competently.

 Planning Your Visit